sheng-liang/rio/docs/README.md

 Hi there, I am StrongMonkey:v3
 ```

-#### Setup credential for private repository
+### Setup credential for private repository
-1. Set up git basic auth.(Currently ssh key is not supported and will be added soon).
-Here is an exmaple of adding a github repo.
+1. Set up git basic auth.
+(Currently ssh key is not supported and will be added soon.)
+Here is an exmaple of adding Github repo.
 ```bash
 $ rio secret add --git-basic-auth
 Select namespace[default]: $(put the same namespace with your workload)